-Our Pathways services provide holistic assessments of each individual’s needs, addressing both practical and psychological aspects in order to tackle the problems at the root of a person’s distress.
-We work strategically with the emergency services and other key organisations to develop ways in which they can work together more effectively and as a result help prevent individuals from reaching crisis point.
+Our Pathways services can provide holistic assessments of each individual’s needs, addressing both practical and psychological aspects in order to tackle the problems at the root of a person’s distress.
+We can work strategically with the emergency services and other key organisations to develop ways in which they can work together more effectively and as a result help prevent individuals from reaching crisis point.

 The Pathways approach operates at three distinct and complementary levels:

 - With the wider system as a whole

 We work with people who are experiencing any level of mental distress and we are not bound by diagnosis.
 Similarly, we recognise that mental distress does not occur in isolation, and our practitioners are equipped to support individuals not only with mental distress but with issues such as learning disability or difficulties, substance misuse problems, homelessness and offending behaviour.

 “When Together’s mental health practitioner came out to see me, she was really nice and said she could help me feel better and help me sort things out.
 I wanted help to deal with my depression, sort my flat out and look for a job.
 The Pathways service have taken me to lots of appointments and assessments for my mental health, and they are now going to help me try and move house.
 I want to move to a nicer area where there is no trouble.”
 Pathways service user.

 Partnership working is at the core of Pathways and we use our strong track record and expertise in this area to continue to facilitate this.